-Following the cover page in the Recommendation document template, there is a page that begins "THE COUNCIL" and continues with a series of statements that are included in a default sequence with specific starting words.
+Following the cover page in the Recommendation template, there is a page that begins "THE COUNCIL" and continues with a series of statements that are included in a default sequence with specific starting words.

-Other than the starting words, the sentences should be edited accordingly (or removed completely where appropriate), apart from the first paragraph starting "RECALLING" which should always be included.
+Other than the starting words, the sentences should be edited accordingly (or removed completely where appropriate), apart from the first paragraph starting "RECALLING", which should always be included.
 If this first paragraph is removed by mistake, it can be reinserted by selecting the Insert menu and selecting Quick Parts and the AutoText entry "Recalling".

-There is the option to include an annex to the Recommendation.
+There is the option to include an annex to the recommendation.
 If this is included, the first page is a table of contents that also includes a list of tables and figures.
 If there are no tables or figures in the annex, the tables of tables and figures should be deleted.

-The Recommendation template includes the same Annex Title (Head 1) style as the Guideline template but applies the main section heading styles, as for the main body of text in the Guideline template for subsequent sections (rather than the Guideline annex headings).
-Further detail on the appropriate styles to use in the respective document templates is included in appendix 2.
+The Recommendation template includes the same Annex Title (Head 1) style as the Guideline template but applies the main section heading styles, as for the main body of text in the Guideline template for subsequent sections (rather than the guideline annex headings).